 I am not a tech savvy person and when things go wrong I need to know I’ll have a human on call to fix it!

 Overall, after trial and error with other “popular” hosts, I found SiteGround to be the best and safest option for blog hosting especially for beginners.
 And for the high-quality service you receive from them, their prices are really incredible!

 Remember, you get what you pay for.
 Even when it comes to hosts.

-I highly recommend signing up for SiteGround’s StartUp Plan at the beginning and as you grow you can change plans.
+I highly recommend signing up for SiteGround’s StartUp Plan or their Grow Big plan at the beginning and as you grow you can change plans.

 *Side Note: Your host will ask for a domain name, if you have not registered a domain name yet, you can register it with your host.
 Again, this is up to you but the recommendation is to keep your host and domain name separate.